What is Arkade?

 Every Arkade transaction:

-- Can be settled to Bitcoin via batch outputs
+• Can be anchored to Bitcoin via batch outputs

-However, Arkade transactions are not immediately published to the Bitcoin chain.
+Arkade transactions are not immediately published to the Bitcoin chain.
 They execute instantly offchain with preconfirmations, then batch settle onchain.
-Arkade keeps this tradeoff explicit — users and applications control when to finalize to Bitcoin and reclaim full security guarantees.
+Arkade keeps this tradeoff explicit: users and applications control when to finalize to Bitcoin and reclaim full security guarantees.

 How does Arkade relate to the Ark protocol?